 ICSE 2019 Technical Briefings offer conference attendees the opportunity to gain new insight, knowledge, and skills in select software engineering areas of topical importance today.
-Four to six technical briefings, each 90 minutes in length and aimed at both industrial participants and academic participants, will be integrated into main conference program.
+Four technical briefings, each 90 minutes in length and aimed at both industrial participants and academic participants, are integrated into main conference program.

 Each technical briefing is led by an expert in the relevant field, and typically consists of an overview of the problem, a description of current and emerging practical approaches and relevant research results, and a brief outlook at possible future trends and research directions.

 No one needs to register to attend technical briefings; it is an explicit goal of the conference to make them accessible to all ICSE registrants.